How to Use Trigonometric Functions in GeoGebra

 .
 Enter

 writes the answer in radians.
-Therefore, press Numeric Evaluation
+In that instance, press Numeric Evaluation